 My research is concerned with modern China.
 I am among a growing number of historians who are pioneering the history of the People's Republic of China through the use of new oral and archival evidence.
 Based on thousands of archival documents and hundreds of interviews I have collected, my recent works The Great Famine in China, 1958-1962: A Documentary History (2012) and Forgotten Voices of Mao's Great Famine, 1958-1961: An Oral History (2014) are powerful accounts which have helped to reshape our understanding of modern Chinese history.

 I have recently completed a major study on Health Intervention and Delivery in the PRC.
 This is part of the European Commission Research Executive Agency funded project.
-Capitalising on previously unseen archival sources from across China AND extensive oral interviews with the participants at the expert and grassroots level, my new book 'The People's Health', will be published by McGill-Queen University University Press in Spring 2020, sets out to develop a nuanced understanding of the Chinese approach to health.
+Capitalising on previously unseen archival sources from across China AND extensive oral interviews with the participants at the expert and grassroots level, my new book 'The People's Health: Health Intervention and Delivery in China', will be published by McGill-Queen University University Press in Spring 2020, sets out to develop a nuanced understanding of the Chinese approach to health.
 It explores the processes through which the PRC's health system was conceived and the political context in which they were, and could be evaluated.
 This book contributes to global health policy debates concerning the importance of political commitment to health, sustained investment, access to health, the pursuit of community engagement, and action on the wider determinants of health.

 I have also a long track record in media activities.
 Some of my interviews with famine survivors have appeared in the award winning French Documentary film Mao's Great Famine (2012).